StiffGitt/StiffGitt/README.md

 ## Hi, my name is Mikołaj Wałachowski
-  Third year Computer Science student at Warsaw University of Technology and a Software Engineer.
+  Computer Science graduate at Warsaw University of Technology and a Software Engineer.

-  Used to love discrete maths and graph theory, nowadays developing web apps and services.
+  Currently navigating a love-hate relationship with algorithms while developing web applications and services to earn a living.

-  Mostly cooking in .NET, C++, Java and JavaScript.
+  Mostly cooking in C++, C#, Java and JavaScript.
 ##
 <div align="left">